LimelightVision/limelightlib-wpijava/README.md

 ### Others

 There might be some problems that the coding way mentioned in the docs may not make sense.
-Under this condition, you may check the source code.
+Under this condition, you may refer to the source code.